manishrjain/rentobuy/brisk.md

 Note that all the costs (rent, property taxes, insurance, maintenance, etc., but mortgage is fixed) are inflating at 3% every year.
 We're setting stock market returns to 10% yoy (lower than last 10-15 year of VOO returns at 13%-15%).

 The Brisk [calculator](https://tinyurl.com/42farp8p) shows the:
-- marker returns over the last 15 years,
+- market returns over the last 15 years,
 - calculates the effective loan payment,
 - compares the total expenditure of buying vs renting (using it to determine savings while renting)
 - calculates the net proceeds if the asset is sold at every future point in time